victor-likes-coding/victor-likes-coding/README.md

-# Your Name
+# About Me

 My name is Victor, I'm a gamer when I'm not writing code.
 I want to change the world for the better one line of code at a time.

+## Favorite Movies
+- V for Vendetta
+- Avatar (2009)

+## Favorite Quotes
+- “Knowledge, like air, is vital to life.
+Like air, no one should be denied it.” --Alan Moore, V for Vendetta
+- “The past can't hurt you anymore, not unless you let it.” --Alan Moore, V for Vendetta

 ## Skills
-- Front-end development
+- Front-end development (HTML, CSS, JS, Sass, React (TS))
-- Backend development
+- Backend development (Node (TS), PostgreSQL/MongoDB/Firebase, Express)
-- JavaScript
-- React
-- CSS
-- HTML
-- Sass
-- Node.js
-- TypeScript
-- MongoDB
-- Firebase
-- PostgreSQL
+- TDD (Jest/Cypress)

 ## Contact Me